Tutor Training Schedule

 If you are curious, you are encouraged to sign up for the first session, Introduction to Literacy.
 It will help you decide whether this volunteer opportunity is right for you.
 The training that follows includes four evening sessions in either Basic Literacy or English Language Literacy.

+All training sessions are at Eastern Maine Community College in Bangor.
 A contribution of $35 defrays the cost of the textbook and training materials; scholarships are available.

 Visit our Frequently Asked Questions page for more information about becoming a tutor.

 INTRODUCTION TO LITERACY

 Introduction to Literacy is a two-hour information session held prior to the start of the tutor training series.
 It serves as an orientation for any new or potential volunteer.
 Some of the topics covered include:

 - Why Literacy: How Low Literacy Affects our Community

 - Literacy Defined

 - Expectations for Volunteers

 For more information about scheduling or attending an Introduction to Literacy session, contact us.

 BASIC LITERACY TUTOR TRAINING